-Credits: 3 Terms: (S, SU) Prerequisite: AHMS 144, CAPP 120, OO 107 or 108, or instructor approval
+Credits: 3 Terms: (S, SU)

+Prerequisite: AHMS 144, CAPP 120, or instructor approval

 Students are introduced to ethical considerations, rules, regulations, forms, and techniques in recording medical documents.
 Transcription of various medical reports is required with emphasis on competency in medical vocabulary, spelling, punctuation, and extensive usage of medical reference materials.